Universities in Ottawa won't mandate masks on campus | CBC News

 'Continue to adjust as required'

-Carleton University is also "strongly recommending" the use of masks in indoor settings on campus, and staying home if feeling unwell.
+Carleton University is also "strongly recommending" the use of masks in indoor settings on campus and staying home if people feel unwell.

 A statement from the university said they "will continue to adjust as required to ensure everyone's health and safety and to comply with public health advice, recommendations and legal requirements."